tthmok/599.90/participation.md

 ## What is a good response?

+I don't need a summary of the reading.
 A good response is novel (i.e. presents a new idea), and is written clearly (i.e. others can understand what you mean).
+It does not have to be long.
+1 to 2 paragraphs is fine, 1 page is too long.

 It is hard to provide a prescription for doing this, since it varies based on the reading itself.
 What I am asking you to do is to really *think* about what is in the writing, and then *reflect* on it.
 For example: